oAltxF4o/Snark_Iun_Robot_Vacuum_RV750/README.md

 More sleuthing online has revealed that the ECOVACS Deebot N79S is also based of the same design as the RV750_N.

 Working on the firmware side of things, I have only made a little progress on the obfuscated firmware.
 I may be on track to figuring out the header format.
 Going back the Shark AWS site I found that there are a lot of *.zip files, and they all contain un-encrypted firmware… it seems like they all might be for later models as there is mention of cameras for SLAM based Nav and Mapping.

+Started working on the project again, made some good discoveries, but still can't figure out the obfuscation of the firmware I am interested in.
+Added an example file that points to my target file.